Ever consider hunting woodcock in the central Midwest states as they migrate south?

 An Alternative to the Bobwhite Quail

 Missouri and Arkansas have appropriate habitat scattered throughout most of the states with public lands providing the majority of the proper habitat.
 Hunters in Kansas will need to focus their efforts in extreme eastern parts of the state.
-This is partially due to that portion of the state having the best woodcock habitat, but also due to Kansas being the western edge of the woodcock’s migration route.
+This is partially due to that portion of the state having the best woodcock habitat, but also due to Kansas being the western edge of the woodcock’s fall migration route.
 Illinois has birds stop over, too, with most of the best habitat located on public lands.